How to Un-Silo Your Data

 How to Un-Silo Data Efficiently

 While the basic steps to un-silo data are consistent across different projects, the methods can vary.
 Some companies will encourage you to un-silo all of your data at once and move it straight into your enterprise data warehouse.
 But this approach poses problems for you as a client.

-“With so many different data sources, it can easily become this behemoth project if you try to un-silo everything at once,” said Angel Armendariz, an executive with Saxony Partners’ Financial Services practice.
+“With so many different data sources, it can easily become this behemoth project if you try to un-silo everything at once,” said Michael Martin, Vice President of Saxony Partners’ Financial Services practice.
 “It involves tons of consultants and a larger price tag, and it takes much longer to see any value.
 The problem is that when your company has to wait until the end of a huge project for access to all of the data you need, you can’t use it in the interim.”

 At Saxony, we do things differently.
 We work to un-silo one source of data at a time to make the project more cost-effective and efficient for our clients.

 “Our approach is value-based,” Martin said.
 “We look for the areas where we can make the biggest impact and start there.
 We then move through one source at a time until all of the data is un-siloed.
 In the meantime, you can access the high-impact data that lives in a single source of truth and use it for analytics, reporting, and process improvements immediately.”